ProSE-uoft-org/group-website/content/1.members/4.alumni/ou-wei.md

 ---
 name:  Ou Wei
-description: Assistant Professor at Nanjing University of Aeronautics and Astronautic
+description: PhD, Assistant Professor at Nanjing University of Aeronautics and Astronautic
 year: 2009
 ---